OfficeDev/office-js-docs-pr/docs/includes/powerpoint-tutorial-setup.md

 ### Update code

-Finally, edit the add-in code to establish the framework that you'll use implement add-in functionality in subsequent steps of this tutorial.
+Finally, edit the add-in code as follows to create the framework that you'll use implement add-in functionality in subsequent steps of this tutorial.

 1. **Home.html** specifies the HTML that will be rendered in the add-in's task pane.
 In **Home.html**, find the **div** with `id="content-main"`, replace that entire **div** with the following markup, and save the file.